Music of China: Republican era (1912–1949)

-People's Republic of China (1949–1990s)
+Post-revolution

+1949–1999

-The golden age of shidaiqu and the Seven great singing stars would come to an end when the Communist party denounced Chinese popular music as yellow music (pornography).
+The golden age of shidaiqu and the Seven great singing stars would come to an end when the CCP denounced Chinese popular music as yellow music (pornography).
 Maoists considered pop music as a decline to the art form in mainland China.
 In 1949 the Kuomintang relocated to Taiwan, and the People's Republic of China was established.
 Revolutionary songs would become heavily promoted by the state.
 The Maoists, during the Cultural Revolution, pushed revolutionary music as the only acceptable genre; because of propaganda, this genre largely overshadowed all others and came almost to define mainland Chinese music.
 This is still, in some ways, an ongoing process, but some scholars and musicians (Chinese and otherwise) are trying to revive old music.

-After the Tiananmen Square protests of 1989, a new fast tempo Northwest Wind (xibeifeng, 西北風) style was launched by protesters to counter the government.
+After the 1989 Tiananmen Square protests and massacre, a new fast tempo Northwest Wind style was launched by protesters to counter the government.
 The music would progress into Chinese rock, which remained popular in the 1990s.
-However, music in China is very much state-owned as the TV, media, and major concert halls are all controlled by the Communist party.
+However, music in China is very much state-owned as the TV, media, and major concert halls are all controlled by the CCP.
 The government mainly chose not to support Chinese rock by limiting its exposure and airtime.
 As a result, the genre never reached the mainstream in its entirety.